 Axle pads were first thought to align the spring on top or below the axle.

-In many cases, axle pads have not been welded into position because many manufacturers welding was not required.
-U bolts were thought to provide enough force to clamp axle and spring into their correct location effectively.
+In many cases, axle pads have not been welded into position because many manufacturers did not require welding.
+U-bolts were thought to provide enough force to clamp the axle and spring into their correct location effectively.

-It was considered that only round axles needed to be welded.
-Read on to find the solution on how and why U bolts cause misalignment and spring breakages.
+In the past, it was recommended that only round axles needed to be welded.
+Read on to find the solution on how and why U-bolts cause misalignment and spring breakages.

 U bolts installed on caravans and trailer are made from mild steel, generally.
 Mild steel stretches within the first 300 kilometres of installation and requires re-tightening.

-Driving down the highway, west of the great divide and no doubt you have found a pothole or two.
+Picture driving down the highway, west of the Great Divide and no doubt you have come across a pothole or two.

 Both tow vehicle and caravan or trailer entering a pothole at 100 kph causes shock loading.

-Shock loading transfers huge forces that try to push your axle or axle group towards the rear of the caravan.
+Shock loading transfers massive forces that try to push your axle or axle group towards the rear of the caravan or trailer.